zanyants/WixNuGetPackager/README.md

 This section is intended for advanced MSBuild users.

-Targets `WixNuGetPackagerPrepare` and `WixNuGetPackagerCreatePackage` are intended to be stable in name and function and can be referenced elsewhere. `$(WixNuGetPackagerPrepareDependsOn)` and `$(WixNuGetPackagerCreatePackageDependsOn)` are supported, but as per Microsoft convention, must be redefined *after* the import of `WixNuGetPackager.targets`.
+Targets `WixNuGetPackagerPrepare` and `WixNuGetPackagerCreatePackage` are intended to be stable in name and function and can be referenced elsewhere.

 If executed, target `WixNuGetPackagerCreatePackage`:
 * adds `@(WixNuGetPackageIntermediatePackage)` for the files output from `nuget pack` to the intermediate directory with extension `.nupkg`